Volkswagen Type 2 (T3): Today

+The T3 has a large cult following, especially the Westfalia camper version.
+Many owners have had the VW engines replaced in pursuit of improved power and reliability, particularly the Wasserboxer due to phosphated coolant.

+Apart from the Porsche and Oettinger engines already mentioned, swaps have used VW Rabbit diesel engines, the 2.0 L Tico Engine, Golf/Jetta petrol engines and Ford Zetec engines.

-The T3 has a large cult following, especially the Westfalia camper version, and many owners have had the VW engines replaced, due to their reputation of being underpowered and unreliable, particularly the Wasserboxer.Subaru EJ engines are one of the most popular engines to install for increased power, as the EJs flat-4 design is similar in size and configuration to the original VW pushrod engines.
-Other conversions have included Porsche 911 engines, VW Rabbit diesel engines, Golf/Jetta petrol engines and Ford Zetec engines.
-Five-cylinder Audi engines were used in South Africa on higher-trim vans after the Wasserboxer engine was discontinued in 1991, until the T3 was discontinued in 2002.
+Subaru EJ engines are among the most popular engines to install for increased power, as the EJs flat-4 design is similar in size and configuration to the original VW engines.